adi-g15/Ludo-The_Game/README.md

     * board.cpp::Init_Game()
     * board.cpp::play()

-2. I think only seeing the names of functions calls in these, you would get the workflow of this(the functions have been named such)... then if you want to dive more, see the `includes` directory first, and then `src` to know how a particular function works.
+2. I think by only seeing the names of function calls in these, you would get the workflow of this(the functions have been named as such)... then if you want to learn more, see the `includes` directory first, and then `src` to know how a particular function works.

 3. `//!` or `/**/` -> This syntax for comments has been used for giving info of the code.